antoniibelyshev/kotlin-code-completion/README.md

 * **BLEU score**: that is a standard metric to evaluate LLMs.
 I included it because it is a very popular metric, however, it actually very poorly correlates with actual generation quality, as shown in many research papers, and also can be seen from the results below.
 * **ChrF Score**: ChrF is another evaluation metric that is commonly used in the assessment of language models, particularly for machine translation tasks.
 Unlike BLEU, which is based on exact word or n-gram matches, ChrF calculates similarity based on character-level n-grams.
 [It is shown](https://arxiv.org/pdf/2208.03133) to be one of the best choices for generation quality evaluation.
 * **ICE score**: The ICE score is a newer metric designed to evaluate language generation by leveraging modern LLMs.
 The core idea of ICE score is accurate prompting to an LLM, asking to grade the solution based on the problem and possibly based on the reference solution as well.
 Although it might be less interpretable, it has a potential to be closer to how a human would evaluate, than other metrics, since LLMs could produce non-trivial reasoning process.
-TO evaluate this metric, I used the code for the following [repo](https://github.com/terryyz/ice-score).
+To evaluate this metric, I used the code from the following [repo](https://github.com/terryyz/ice-score).

 ### Evaluation results